drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 - Provide a clear plan for mitigating these risks and limitations.
 This should include a risk management plan and contingency strategies.

+Data Availability: The availability of data is a significant restriction.
+The suggested project might need data that is hard to get or might not be available.
+Data may be accessible in some circumstances, but its acquisition may be prohibitively expensive.

+Data Quality: Although the data may be accessible, there may be problems with the data's quality.
+The quality of the outcomes may be impacted by the data's potential for being erroneous, inconsistent, or incomplete.

+Another danger is scope creep, in which the project's goals may change from what was originally planned.
+As a result, more effort and resources would be needed, which might have an impact on the project's budget and schedule.

 ## 🔑 Deliverables and Milestones